isomerpages/mlaw-corp/_covid19/06-B-other-mode-assessor.md

 ---
 layout: leftnav-page-content
-title: Other Modes of Service
+title: Other Modes of Service of Documents for Assessor's Proceedings
 permalink: /covid19-relief/other-modes-assessor
 breadcrumb: Other Modes of Service of Documents for Assessor’s Proceedings
 collection_name: covid19
-second_nav_title: Application for an Assessor’s Determination
+second_nav_title: Part 2 of the Act-Application for an Assessor’s Determination
 ---
 ### Others Modes of Service of Documents for Assessor’s Proceedings ###